 Well, Em, there is a lot I wanted to say and should have told you in person, but I was always the guy that was better behind the camera and I was never the best with my words—that was always your area.

-I guess if you are reading this letter, my last sunrise has come and gone, and I know you probably have more questions than answers at this point, but I think what you want to know is there in front of you.
-I know this time will not have been easy on you or my Elizabeth, but as I write this letter I take great comfort in the idea that your strength and love, along with your mother’s, will carry you through.
+I know if you are reading this letter, my last sunrise has come and gone, and I’m sure you probably have more questions than answers at this point, but I think what you want to know is there in front of you.
+I can imagine this time will not have been easy on you or my Elizabeth, but as I write this letter, I take great comfort in the idea that your strength and love, along with your mother’s, will carry you through.